kevinjl321/react-todo/README.md

-Simple react to-do app.
+To-do list created with React.
 Used JSON placeholder to simulate backend.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).